Bird breaks out, Yanks sweep Cards 9-3 for 7th straight

 ''After the second inning, I got more energy,'' he said. ''I'm working so hard to be consistent every five days.''

-Austin Romine and Ronald Torreyes, the bottom two batters in the order, each had a two-run double against reliever Miguel Socolovich during a five-run eighth that made it 9-2.
+Austin Romine and Ronald Torreyes, the bottom two batters in the order, each had a two-run double against reliever Miguel Socolovich during a five-run eighth.
 The late outburst sealed New York's sweep of an early interleague series between two of baseball's most successful and storied franchises.

 Chase Headley, who also reached safely every time up, singled to start the second, and Judge hit a drive to deep right-center, where a fan reached out just next to the auxiliary scoreboard hoping to catch a home run.
 The ball popped out of the man's mitt and back into play, triggering a fan interference call by the umpires.